imransal/GymBox/README.md

  - As a first time visitor, I want to have an intuitive and seamless navigation experience.
  - As a first time visitor, I expect the information I read to be reinforced or supported through elements such as quotes, stories, or images.
  - As a first time visitor, I want to have a positive visual experience, with a clean and organized layout and attractive design.
- - As a first time visitor,, I want to be able to easily access additional resources or support, such as FAQs or contact information.
+ - As a first time visitor, I want to be able to easily access additional resources or support, such as a gym schedule or contact information.
- - As a first time visitor, I want to have a clear understanding of how to take the next step, whether it be making a purchase, signing up for a service, or obtaining more information.
- - As a first-time visitor, I desire a structured and organized presentation of information, rather than feeling overwhelmed by excessive information.

 #### Returning Visitor Goals